Red magazine features our live cultures for anxiety

-The gorgeous Drew Barrymore graces the cover of Red mag this month - an actress I've somehow mentioned twice on the blog before (I can link anything back to probiotics, challenge me if you dare!)
+The gorgeous Drew Barrymore graces the cover of Red mag this month - an actress I've somehow mentioned twice on the blog before (I can link anything back to live cultures, challenge me if you dare!)

 Helen's piece discusses weight management and the microbiota, and quotes numerous health - and particularly gut health - specialists, including Dr Raphael Kellman, who tells Red, 'I really believe the microbiome is the missing piece of why we're gaining weight and struggling to lose it in the modern world.'
 Fascinating, eh!
 We've written about the connection between gut bacteria and weight management on the blog before - last year Jacob looked at research suggesting that gut bacteria could be taken from slim people, and given to overweight people in order to help them to lose weight.

-The article moves on to explore the concept of 'psychobiotics' - changing one's mind state with probiotics; 'It seems pretty unbelievable, but French trials looking at how people performed under pressure found that those taking a blend of two specific probiotic strains (Lactobacillus Rosell-52 and Bifidobacterium Rosell-175) said they felt less anxiety when put under stress.'
-One of the ways that probiotics are thought to confer health benefits, is in 'competing' for space with (or crowding out) other microorganisms in the gut.
-When one's levels of probiotic bacteria are low, perhaps following a course of antibiotics, there is thought to be more space and favourable conditions for opportunistic, pathogenic bacteria or yeasts to overgrow.
+The article moves on to explore the concept of 'psychobiotics' - changing one's mind state with live cultures; 'It seems pretty unbelievable, but French trials looking at how people performed under pressure found that those taking a blend of two specific probiotic strains (Lactobacillus Rosell-52 and Bifidobacterium Rosell-175) said they felt less anxiety when put under stress.'
+Live cultures are thought to compete for space with (or crowd out) other microorganisms in the gut.
+When one's levels of friendly bacteria are low, perhaps following a course of antibiotics, there is thought to be more space and favourable conditions for opportunistic, pathogenic bacteria or yeasts to overgrow.
 This is likely why many women experience thrush after taking antibiotics - as good bacteria is also killed off by the antibiotics, and pathogenic yeasts, such as Candida albicans, are allowed to overgrow, thereby causing vaginal yeast infections.
 Anyway, back to the point!
-Helen's article touches on this theory of bacteria competing for space in the gut, as she points out that '..there are undesirable gut bacteria that produce anxiety-increasing chemicals, so taking good-bacteria probiotics may crowd these out.'
-This is one of the possible mechanisms of action in terms of probiotics and stress.
+Helen's article touches on this theory of bacteria competing for space in the gut, as she points out that '..there are undesirable gut bacteria that produce anxiety-increasing chemicals, so taking good-bacteria live cultures may crowd these out.'